apache/apisix-website/blog/en/blog/2023/04/14/10-api-management-trends-2023.md

 ## What Is an API?
 What Is API Management?

-Recently, the application of AI-Generated Content (AIGC) has become increasingly popular in various industries.
+Recently, the application of AI-generated content (AIGC) has become increasingly popular in various industries.
 AIGC service providers provide their content generation capabilities to the outside world through APIs, enabling users to easily access AIGC-related content.
 Obviously, APIs have become an important pillar of AIGC applications.
 So, what exactly is an API?

 API (Application Programming Interface) is a set of predefined rules and conventions for communication between different software applications.
 APIs enable software applications (clients) to request functionality and data from other software applications (servers), facilitating interaction and data sharing between different systems.
 By leveraging APIs, developers can use the functionality of other applications, allowing them to build and release new applications more quickly.